MariaAlonsoLeon/TemperatureAnomaly/README.md

 <p align="center">
   <i>
-  Interactive dashboard preview showing dynamic exploration of temperature anomaly trends.<br>
+  Interactive dashboard preview showing dynamic exploration of temperature anomaly trends.
 An R Markdown implementation of this dashboard is included in this GitHub repository.
   </i>
 </p>
 <br>